DanielOberg/case-in-point/readme.md

 Case In Point (cip)
 ===================

-What Case In Point (cip) does is to extract your examples, runs them and, if they are correct, calls git.
+What Case In Point (cip) does is to extract your examples (that looks and works similarly to Pythons doctest module), runs them and, if they are correct, calls git.
 If an example fails then it tells you which example that failed and what the result was.

 Motivation